-Radiologic Technology Selective Program Admission Requirements
+Radiologic Technology Selective Admission Requirements

-The Radiologic Technology program at UC Blue Ash College follows a selective program admission process for taking new students.
-This process has minimum qualifications and other requirements that must be met in order to enroll.
+The Radiologic Technology Program at UC Blue Ash College follows a selective admission process for accepting new students into the program.
+Students must meet minimum qualifications and requirements to apply to the program.

 Radiologic Technology Selective Program Admission Minimum Criteria